Crystal Webster

-Crystal Webster (born as Crystal Rumberg on February 26, 1975 in Medicine Hat, Alberta) is a Canadian curler from Calgary, Alberta.
+Crystal Rumberg, better known as Crystal Webster (born February 26, 1975, in Medicine Hat, Alberta) is a Canadian curler from Calgary, Alberta.
+She currently coaches and is the alternate on Team Kayla Skrlik.

 Career

 Juniors

 Webster made her national curling debut at the 1994 Canadian Junior Curling Championships.
 This would be her first and only appearance at the junior championships.
 She was skipping her own team, representing Alberta at the championship.
-They would miss the playoffs, finishing round robin with a 6-5 record.
+They would miss the playoffs, finishing round robin with a 6–5 record.

 1998–2001

 In 1998 Webster joined up with and played lead for Calgary skip Cheryl Bernard.
 The team would have a successful year, finishing third in the Husky Autumn Gold Classic, second in the Saskatoon Classic, winning the Skyreach Curling Classic and finished second place on the curling tour money list.
 The following year the team would win the JVC curling classic, and were finalists in the TSN Women's Skins game.

 In 2000 the team would have their first successful run at the Alberta Scott Tournament of Hearts, where they would make it all the way to the final before losing to Heather Godberson.
 The team would participate in the Player's Championship, would give an Olympic Trials Berth.
 The team would end up losing the final.
 After the 2000/01 season she left the team.